xenago/libnss_shim/README.md

 ## Overview

-`libnss_shim` is an NSS/nsswitch service that runs arbitrary commands defined per-function in `config.json`.
+`libnss_shim` is an adapter to make integration with NSS easier.
+It is an NSS/nsswitch service that runs commands defined per-function in `config.json`.
 Commands can output responses to queries either in the typical colon-delimited Unix format, or in JSON.
 The output of each command execution is parsed from `stdout` and validated before being passed back to NSS (see the Commands section for details).

 ## Demonstration